dougeby/IntuneDocs/intune/includes/intune-notices.md

 Update your documentation and any automation scripts if needed.

 We’ll keep you updated and post a reminder to the Message center before we remove the engaged restart settings.

-### Decreasing support for Android device administrator
-Android device administrator (sometimes referred to as “legacy” Android management) is the technical term for a way to manage Android devices that has been available since Android 2.2.
-It was the only way to manage Android devices until Google introduced Android Enterprise in 2014 with the launch of Android 5.0.
-Now that Android Enterprise provides improved management functionality, Google is moving forward with decreasing device administrator support in new Android releases.
-This plan is an effort to move the ecosystem to modern, more functional, and more secure methods of management.

-#### How does this affect me?
-Because of these changes by Google, Intune users will be impacted in the following ways:
-- Intune will only be able to provide support for device administrator managed Android devices running Android 10 and later (also known as Android Q) through Summer 2020.
-This date is when the next major version of Android is expected to release.
-- For all Android 10 and later devices, Google has restricted the ability for device administrator management agents like Company Portal to access device identifier information.
-This impacts the following Intune features after a device updates to Android 10 or later:
-    - Network access control for VPN will no longer work.
-    - Identifying devices as corporate-owned with IMEI or serial number will not automatically mark devices as corporate-owned.
-    - IMEI and serial number will no longer be visible to IT admins in the Intune.
-        > [!Note]
-        > This only impacts device administrator managed devices on Android 10 and later, and does not affect devices being managed as Android Enterprise.
-    - Device administrator managed devices that are running Android 10 or later after summer 2020 can no longer be fully managed.
-    - Device administrator managed Android devices that remain on Android versions below Android 10 are not impacted and can continue to be fully managed with device administrator.

-#### What do I need to do to prepare for this change?
-To avoid the reduction in functionality coming in Summer 2020 from Google, we recommend the following:
-- Don’t onboard new devices into device administrator management.
-- If a device is expected to receive an update to Android 10, migrate it off of device administrator management to Android Enterprise management and/or App Protection Policies.